"I am glad that taking part in a trial might help others on their own cancer journey.”

 This trial is looking at azacitidine and vorinostat for people who can’t have intensive treatment for acute myeloid leukaemia (AML) or high risk myelodysplastic syndrome (MDS).

 Doctors usually treat AML or high risk MDS with chemotherapy.
 But this treatment can be intensive.
 Some people can’t have intensive chemotherapy.
-You may have less intensive chemotherapy, but there is no standard treatment for people in this situation.
+You may have less intensive chemotherapy, but there is no

 In this trial, researchers are looking at 2 drugs called azacitidine and vorinostat.

 Azacitidine is a chemotherapy drug that doctors already use to treat AML in people who cannot have intensive chemotherapy.

 The aim of the trial is to see if a combination of azacitidine and vorinostat is better than azacitidine alone for people who can’t have intensive chemotherapy for AML or MDS.

 Who can enter